ruizhii/accreditation-system/backend/README.md

 Contribution guide
 ----
 Do not use main branch directly, instead use branches and merge the changes in later on.

+### Example
-For example to develop a new feature of accreditation form submission:
+To develop a new feature of accreditation form submission:
 1. Pull latest main branch
 2. Create a new branch named feature/accreditation-form-submission based on lastest main branch
 3. Implement the feature and commit changes on the branch